-- The program is open to students seeking undergraduate four-year and two-year degrees at Georgia State University, including Perimeter College, who are enrolled at least half time.
+- The program is open to students seeking an associate’s degree or higher at Georgia State University, including Perimeter College, who are enrolled at least half time.

-Georgia State’s Center for Excellence in Teaching & Learning (CETL) was recently awarded a Digital Economy Initiative grant from the Silicon Valley Community Foundation in collaboration with Cisco Corporate Social Responsibility.
-CETL coordinates the Digital Learners to Leaders program, a three-year program that will encourage students to use digitization and the “Internet of Things” to create solutions for the challenges facing urban communities.
+Georgia State’s Center for Excellence in Teaching, Learning and Online Education (CETLOE) was recently awarded a Digital Economy Initiative grant from the Silicon Valley Community Foundation in collaboration with Cisco Corporate Social Responsibility.
+CETLOE coordinates the Digital Learners to Leaders program, a program that will encourage students to use digitization and the “Internet of Things” to create solutions for the challenges facing urban communities.

 We are looking for a diverse group of partners from the Atlanta business, education, government and nonprofit community, to provide meaningful and lasting experiences for our digital learners.
 Through the Digital Learners to Leaders corporate partnership, we are seeking an 8-10 hour commitment from subject matter experts.
 Our goal is to recruit a diverse group of professionals that reflect GSU’s diverse student population.

 Student Internships: Sponsor summer internships for members of a winning team.